Digital media players, more commonly known as “streaming devices”, have really started to increase in popularity in the last couple of years.

 4. What Can You Actually Watch?

 Something a lot of first time buyers don’t realize is how widely the available content can differ from device to device and from region to region.
-Sadly, the same problems that afflict services like Netflix also afflict the apps available on these streaming devices.
+Sadly, the same downsides to services like Netflix also afflict the apps available on these streaming devices.

 For example, the Netflix app is only available for Roku in the U.S., Canada, Mexico, the U.K., Ireland, and France.
 The Amazon Video app only just became available on Roku devices in the UK in November 2015, meanwhile Amazon’s Prime Video app doesn’t support Chromecast and there’s no Google Play on the Amazon Fire TV Stick.